Research

 Ocean mesoscale eddies are energetic motions that have horizontal scales of tens to hundreds of kilometers.
 Despite their relatively small scale, these eddies play an important role in transporting momentum, heat, salt, carbon, and nutrients throughout the world’s oceans.

-Additionally, I studied and compared different mesoscale eddy parameterizations—specifically, Gent & Williams (1990) and Greatbatch & Lamb (1990)—from both theoretical and numerical modeling perspectives.
+Additionally, I studied, implemented, and compared different mesoscale eddy parameterizations—specifically, Gent & Williams (1990) and Greatbatch & Lamb (1990)—from both theoretical and numerical modeling perspectives.
 My research explored how these parameterizations interact with the ocean model’s vertical coordinate system, providing insights into the consistency between theoretical frameworks and numerical implementations.

 Related publications: Loose et al., JPO (2022); Loose et al., JAMES (2023); Marques, Loose et al., GMD (2022).